How to Make Cornstarch Glue

 Corn starch glue cooking in saucepan with spoon dipped to show thicknessPin

-Applications of Corn Starch Glue
+What to Do With Corn Starch Glue

-Arts and Crafts: It is excellent for paper-based crafts such as collage, scrapbooking, and card-making.
-It’s perfect for projects like making a magazine holder out of a cereal box and paper.
 You can also make a glue stick out of it if you have an old glue stick container for it.
 You just pour it in and let it set.

 DIY Labels and Decals: Create your own labels or decals using corn starch glue for organizing containers or decorating household items.

-Kid-Friendly Activities: Engage children in sensory play by using corn starch glue for activities like slime-making or creating papier-mâché projects.
+Kid-Friendly Activities: Get kids into sensory play by using corn starch glue for activities like slime-making or creating papier-mache projects.

 Bookbinding: Corn starch glue can also be used in bookbinding projects, providing a cost-effective alternative to traditional bookbinding adhesives.